 On Born Globals I’ve taken you on a trip to Portugal a few times already.
 Today we’ll go there again to a small village at the end of the world called Sagres.
 Why do I say “end of the world”?
 Just look…

 Sagres is located at extreme southwest of Portugal in Algarve region.
 Further on there’s only ocean and America 🙂 It’s only 6 km from St. Vincent Cape, the most south-western part of continental Europe.
-We spent six days there and we really didn’t have time to be bored there!
+After spending two days in Lisbon, we spent six days there and we really didn’t have time to be bored there!
 Each and every tourist will find something for him in this village

 What to do in Sagres?